samply/share-client/GETTINGSTARTED.md

 This can be done using [Tomcat](#tomcat) or [Docker](#docker).

 #### Tomcat
-If you do not have [Tomcat](http://tomcat.apache.org/) please install the newest version of it.
+If you do not have [Tomcat](http://tomcat.apache.org/) please install Tomcat8.
 Then do the following steps:
 * Add Tomcat to the "Run/Debug Configurations" of Intellij
 * In the "Server" tab you can choose the port of Tomcat (default 8080)